RanRhoads84/debgpt7.8-with-vectorDB/README.md

 debgpt -Hf pyproject.toml:3-   -A 'explain it'  # select the [3,end) lines
 ```

-The rest prompt composers are ordered alphabetically.
+The rest prompt readers are ordered alphabetically.

 **[--inplace|-i]**

-We have a kind of special composer `--inplace|-i` (read-write) that reads
+We have a kind of special reader `--inplace|-i` (read-write) that reads
 the contents of a file like `--file|-f` (read-only), but it will also write
 the LLM response (I assume it is the file editing result) back to the file.
 It will also print the diff of the changes to the screen.